jerte/jerte/README.md

 ### Hi!
 Welcome to my page.
 ## I'm:
 - a UNC Comp Sci grad, c/o 2020
-- an Associate Software Engineer at Infosys
+- an Associate Software Engineer at Jaggaer
-- currently working on a website for my family's small business
-- currently working on a secret side project
+- a part time oyster farmer

 <!--
 **jerte/jerte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.